 Crosswords are a fun way to test general knowledge and get the brain thinking.

-Create your own crossword for a care home resident to complete – they may even learn some new facts!
+Create your own crossword for an older person to complete – they may even learn some new facts!
 You can use an online creator or follow our step-by-step instructions to make one by hand.

 Produce your own newspaper for care home residents to read!
 This is a great way to demonstrate your creativity – you could include local stories, interviews with family members, sports reports and maybe even a puzzle.